 68 com = US$1

 Back in 2013 I published a guest post from Kyrgyzstan resident Stephen Lioy and he ran down the prices in this mountainous central Asian country.
-Most of that is still accurate and his descriptions are more authoritative than mine, so you should still check out that post.

 I finally made it to Kyrgyzstan myself this month though and Stephen was actually one of our group of four hiking through the mountains together.
 (More on that in a later post.)
 Since I spent half my trip off the grid, with vistas like you see above, this is going to be a rather cursory view of spending there.
 From everything I saw, however, this country is a terrific value and will be making it into the 5th edition of The World’s Cheapest Destinations book.

 All prices in U.S. dollars at the rate of 68 com to the greenback.

 Food & Drink Prices in Kyrgyzstan